rakugoteam/rakugo-docs/docs/index.md

 - how to use [Rakugo Singleton]
 - how to make script in [RakuScript]
+- how to run RakuScript using [RakuScriptDialogue]
+- how to use [RkVars] in GDScript and RakuScript
 - how setup [export] for Godot project that use Rakugo

 ## Things you need to know

 - After a [Say], [Ask] or [Menu] instruction is read, Rakugo stop reading the script and waits for user input.

 - For now there is need a [workaround for changing variables in RakuScript]

 [Rakugo Singleton]: rakugo_singleton.md
 [RakuScript]: rakuscript.md
+[RakuScriptDialogue]: rakuscript_dialogue.md
+[RkVars]: rkvars.md
 [export]: export.md
 [Say]: rakuscript.md#say
 [Ask]: rakuscript.md#ask